lampepfl/sbt-dotty/README.md

 ```
 name := "application"
 version := "0.1"

-enablePlugins(DottyPlugin)
+scalaVersion := "0.1.1-bin-20170501-b19d1fb-NIGHTLY"
 ```

+New builds of dotty are published nightly, scroll to the end of https://repo1.maven.org/maven2/ch/epfl/lamp/dotty_0.1 to find the latest version number.
+Alternatively, you can set `scalaVersion := dottyLatestNightlyBuild.get` to automatically use the latest nightly build of dotty.

-If you want to migrate an existing library, it might be a good idea to start out with the compatibility mode by adding
+If you want to migrate an existing library, it might be a good idea to start out with the compatibility mode by adding:

 ```
 scalacOptions ++= Seq("-language:Scala2")